 Daniel Gilmore Scholarship

-The Daniel Gilmore Scholarship was established by Biosis in memory of Zoologist Dan Gilmore.
+The Daniel Gilmore Scholarship was established by Biosis in 2023 in memory of Zoologist Dan Gilmore.
 Dan had a passion for the natural world.
 This passion and knowledge was passed on to countless Biosis staff who worked with him during his 21 years with us.
+Sadly, Dan passed away in September 2022.

 Dan contributed immensely to ecology and conservation throughout his life.
 His formative years were spent immersed in the natural world, building a wealth of first-hand knowledge from careful personal observation.
 From a young age, Dan was involved in conservation work on the Helmeted Honeyeater and Leadbeater’s Possum.
 He worked as a manager of bush regeneration crews, managed threatened species in the zoos industry and eventually studied Conservation Ecology with the assistance of a scholarship from the Smith Family, before joining Biosis in 2001.